Today can effectively be for some of us a re-creation of the St. Valentine’s Day Massacre, in terms of our Credit Cards.

 Remember that big-screen TV that you got for 40% off at the Boxing Day Sale?
 How about all that stuff that was on sale for Boxing Week/Month/Quarter?
 There is a tremendous amount of money spent after Christmas, and you might have planned for your Christmas spending splurge, but did you plan for your January spending binge?
 My guess is no (and if you didn’t have a post-Christmas spending binge, good on you (but are you sure?)).

-In my house my daughter’s tuition appears on my Credit Card (we still have money to pay that off so that is good), but it is a HUGE number to appear for St. Valentine’s day, isn’t it?
+In my house, my daughter’s tuition appears on my Credit Card (we still have money to pay it off, so that is good), but it is a HUGE number to show up for St. Valentine’s Day, isn’t it?

-Oh and all those, “live now, pay later” deals you got from the Furniture Mega-Store or the Electronics Mega-Store all have to start getting paid off now too.
-Future Shop’s new “don’t pay for 3 months” has a new catch, yes, you don’t have to pay it all in 3 months, but now you have to pay at least 1/3 every month leading up to the payment.
+Oh, and all those “live now, pay later” deals you got from the Furniture Mega-Store or the Electronics Mega-Store all have to start getting paid off now, too.
+Future Shop’s new “don’t pay for 3 months” has a new catch: yes, you don’t have to pay it all in 3 months, but now you have to pay at least 1/3 of the total each month leading up to the final payment.

 Are you feeling the effects of a Saint Valentine’s Day financial Massacre?